nighthawkcoders/APCSA/_posts/2022-09-12-PT-free_response.md

 - Display backwards or upside down

 ## Live Grading Presentation.
 > On Live grading day each team will present to 3 other Tables/Teams while presenting to the Teacher.
-Each team will have 10 minutes to go over their lesson.
+Each team will have 10 minutes to go over their FRQ, Mini-lab.
 - Crossover Team Review and Review Ticket.

 > Presentation.
-Introduce lesson and introduce how you plan to present the Lesson(s).
+Introduce lesson and introduce how you plan to present the Material(s).
 - Have parts that each person will go over.
 - Consider an activity or illustration other than Code, Code, Code to learn about Methods and Control Structures.
 - Outside sources can be used to complement the lesson: College Board, Khan Academy, Code.org